Chest Imaging

 Magnetic resonance imaging (MRI) of the chest produces highly detailed pictures that are especially useful when a doctor suspects blood vessel abnormalities in the chest, such as an aortic aneurysm.

 MRI takes longer to do and is more expensive than computed tomography (CT).
-The resolution of MRI is lower than CT for diagnosing abnormalities in the lungs, and therefore MRI is not often used for chest imaging.
+The resolution of MRI is lower than CT for diagnosing abnormalities in the lungs, and therefore MRI is not as often used for chest imaging.
 Unlike CT, MRI does not use radiation.

-Endobronchial ultrasonography (EBUS) can be used together with bronchoscopy to help guide doctors when they need to obtain a sample of lung tissue to look for cancer (needle biopsy).
+Endobronchial ultrasound (EBUS) can be used together with bronchoscopy to help guide doctors when they need to obtain a sample of lung tissue to look for cancer (needle biopsy).
 In this case, the ultrasound probe is located on the bronchoscope to obtain images from inside the airways.

 Nuclear Lung Scanning